Pain, Inflammation, Joint disorders | February 21, 2018 | Author: Naturopath

 One of sulphur’s more significant biological roles is the development and maintenance of connective tissue.
 Connective tissue supports and binds other tissues of the body—including cartilage, tendons, ligaments and joints.
 This is why MSM is so effective for osteoarthritis, joint pain and rheumatoid arthritis.

-Click Here For For Aricle about Joint Pain
+Click Here for further reading - Joint Pain

 Osteoarthritis is a degenerative joint disease which causes wear of cartilage and joint pain and inflammation.
 A well-researched benefit of MSM is that it provides pain relief and improves joint mobility.